tphyahoo/levidge-bitcoin-watching-wallet/README.md

 ### Add addresseses to watch, command line (Modify and run accordingly...)
 	levidge-sh1:~/levidge-bitcoin-watching-wallet$ ./addBitcoindWatchingAddressesTestnet.sh

 This is flaky now.
-Generally to get it to work on a new box I tar.gz a working ~/.bitcoin dir from an existing server.
+Generally to get it to work on a new box I tar.gz and copy over a working ~/.bitcoin dir from an existing server.

 I believe that it would also work if I ran this script at start time, before downloading blocks.